Skip to main content

 Disability Access and Inclusion Plan (DAIP)

-Keystart is calling for feedback on its draft Disability Access and Inclusion Plan (DAIP) 2026 - 2031.
+Keystart is inviting feedback on its draft Disability Access and Inclusion Plan (DAIP) 2026–2031.

-Feedback is sought from our internal and external stakeholders and members of the public, in particular those in the community who use our services or engage with our work.
+We are seeking input from internal and external stakeholders, members of the public, and, in particular, people who use our services or engage with our work.

-It strongly aligns with the guiding principles of A Western Australia for Everyone: State Disability Strategy 2020-2030.
+It aligns with the guiding principles of: A Western Australia for Everyone: State Disability Strategy 2020–2030.

-You are invited to review and submit feedback on our draft DAIP.
-Your input will help us to finalise our plan, setting the direction for Keystart over the next five years.
+You are invited to review the draft DAIP and share your feedback.
+Your input will help us finalise the plan and shape the direction of Keystart over the next five years.

 Background

 The Western Australian Disability Services Act 1993 requires all public authorities to develop and implement a Disability Access and Inclusion Plan.
-The plan must outline the ways in which Keystart will ensure that all people have equal access to its facilities and services.
+This plan must outline how Keystart will ensure people have equal access to its facilities and services.

-The Western Australian Equal Opportunity Act 1984 recognises that people with disability require, and are entitled to, the same level of service available to other members of the community.
-This Act also makes it unlawful for a person to discriminate against any person on the grounds of impairment.
+The Equal Opportunity Act 1984 recognises the right of people with disability to receive the same level of service as other members of the community and makes discrimination based on impairment unlawful.

-This draft plan and proposed strategies aim to provide a framework for ensuring we remove any barriers and limitations to access and inclusion when engaging with Keystart.
+The draft DAIP and its proposed strategies aim to remove barriers and improve access and inclusion when people engage with Keystart.

 Seven outcomes areas for access and inclusion